BrewDog’s DogHouse Craft Beer Hotel is Disneyland for Drinkers

 Kids have Disneyworld.
 Adults have The Doghouse Hotel and Brewery.
-Located on the outskirts of Columbus, Ohio, this is truly the most unique destination for your drinking, eating, and lodging needs.
+Located on the outskirts of Columbus, Ohio, this is truly the most unique destination for your drinking, eating and lodging needs.

 Upon first sight, visitors might be taken aback by just how expansive BrewDog’s space is.
-The Hotel is tucked away on the side of the production brewery nestled next to the taproom and restaurant.
+The hotel is tucked away on the side of the production brewery nestled next to the taproom and restaurant.
 Parking is ample, but don’t expect a spot right next to the hotel if it is a busy night (which is usually… uh… always).
 To avoid a long stumble back to the car in case you forgot something, it’s best to arrive as close to check-in time (3pm) as possible.
-If you’re lucky enough to visit in the Spring through Fall, you will be impressed by the outdoor space available for the person who enjoys a beer with nature.
-There is ample seating outside complete with a firepits, a small pond, and a dog park.
+If you’re lucky enough to visit in the spring through fall, you will be impressed by the outdoor space available for the person who enjoys a beer with nature.
+There is ample seating outside complete with a firepits, a small pond and a dog park.
 It’s perfect for those warm summer nights and crisp fall weather.
 During my visit, it was a torrential downpour for three days straight, so I enjoyed my drinking experience indoors, which was no less impressive.

 Entering the hotel, it is immediately obvious that this hotel is anything but ordinary.
-The lobby bar doubles as the front desk, so you can get your room key and grab a welcome beer at the same time (which you should *obviously* do).
+The lobby bar doubles as the front desk, so you can get your room key and grab a welcome beer at the same time (which you should obviously do).
 If you are new to BrewDog, their Punk IPA is a great introduction beer to their style of brewing.
-It’s a full flavored, hoppy, ale with tropical notes, and sure to get the party started.
-No need to head to your room yet, it’s time to go exploring! (if you were smart, you have a growler of beer in your kegerator waiting for you).
+It’s a full-flavored, hoppy ale with tropical notes, and sure to get the party started.
+No need to head to your room yet, it’s time to go exploring!
+(If you were smart, you have a growler of beer in your kegerator waiting for you).

-The lobby is tastefully decorated with the classic appeal of a “study room” with leather sofas, chairs, and plenty of books (mostly about beer and brewing).
+The lobby is tastefully decorated with the classic appeal of a “study room” with leather sofas, chairs and plenty of books (mostly about beer and brewing).
 If reading isn’t your thing and you have a competitive edge, challenge some other guests to board games or tables games, all which are scattered throughout the lobby area.
 The front desk will happily store your bags for you, while you take a moment to soak in your experience.
-If you wander outside of the lobby area, make sure to check out the interactive BrewDog Beer Musuem, which will walk you through the history of beer, the brewing process, and BrewDog’s rightful place in the craft beer industry.
+If you wander outside of the lobby area, make sure to check out the interactive BrewDog Beer Musuem, which will walk you through the history of beer, the brewing process and BrewDog’s rightful place in the craft beer industry.

-When it is time to head to the room (If you’ve already forgotten that the Front Desk has your bags, you better slow down and pace yourself), take the elevator on up!
-Your floor will greet you with the floor number crafted together with Brew Dog beer cans.
-A cool touch and easy to see in case your vision is started to get a bit blurry.
+When it’s time to head to the room (if you’ve already forgotten that the front desk has your bags, you’d better slow down and pace yourself) take the elevator on up!
+Your floor will greet you with the floor number crafted together with BrewDog beer cans.
+A cool touch and easy to see in case your vision has started to get a bit blurry.
 Many of the rooms overlook the sour storing foeders and it’s a wonderful sight to behold as you unlock the door to your magical kingdom.

 While many would appreciate the shower beer fridge, the mini tap in your room, or the mini fridge stocked with a variety of quality craft beer, it’s some of the little touches you aren’t expecting that really show how much thought was put in the hotel.
-The shampoo, conditioner, body wash, and soap are all made locally by infusing the Elvis Juice IPA into each product.
-The in-room coffee offered is locally roasted by Stauf’s coffee, a nice touch showcasing Brewdog’s desire to support local businesses in Columbus.
+The shampoo, conditioner, body wash and soap are all made locally by infusing the Elvis Juice IPA into each product.
+The in-room coffee offered is locally roasted by Stauf’s coffee, a nice touch showcasing BrewDog’s desire to support local businesses in Columbus.

-Time to head back to the lounge for more board games, table games, or a quiet night of just sitting back on one of the comfortable leather couches with a good book.
-At his point you’re probably sick of beer, so luckily the Brewdog Lounge has a carefully selected, limited menu of fine whiskeys and bourbons as well; a great way to end your night.
+Time to head back to the lounge for more board games, table games or a quiet night of just sitting back on one of the comfortable leather couches with a good book.
+At his point you’re probably sick of beer, so luckily the BrewDog Lounge has a carefully selected, limited menu of fine whiskeys and bourbons as well; a great way to end your night.